Monday, June 2, 2025

 Bubble and Squeak Patties

-Bubble and Squeek is a British dish that is a brilliant way of using up your leftover veggies.
-Mash it all together and fry it in a pan until crispy on the outside and fluffy on the inside.
+Bubble and Squeak is a British dish that is a brilliant way of using up your leftover veggies... especially those delicious goodies from your Sunday dinner.. and we had a lot from yesterday!
+Just mash it all together and fry it in a pan until crispy on the outside and fluffy on the inside.
 There is no set recipe, just use any vegetables that you have on hand, but half of the mixture must be mashed potato, as this is the 'glue' that binds it all together

 Originally it utilised left over roast beef with cabbage, fried up with lard until all lovely and crispy.
 The change to potato for bubble and squeak came because of rationing in WW2 where beef was a luxury

-I have taken the recipe one step further, and made the mixture into patties.
+I take the recipe one step further, and made the mixture into patties.
 Hubby sometimes likes a little grated cheese added to his.
 And I have been known to dip them in breadcrumbs just before frying.
-I like to make a batch and freeze them so I always have them on hand for one of our favourite weekend breakfasts
+I like to make a batch and freeze them so I always have them on hand for one of our favourite weekend breakfasts... and an accompaniment for dinner

 Mashed potatoes